mqAncientHistory/cityOfRome/_drafts/2020-05-07-Porta-Collina.md

 ## History

 Though not much information is displayed on the whereabouts or its composition, it has been featured in numerous major events.
 An event of specific note, was the battle fought between Lucius Cornelius Sulla and the Marians in 82BC, during a period of civil war.
-Sulla  had to regain control of Rome after Gaius Marius and his son supported by Lucius Cornelius Cinna took control of Rome and killed Sulla’s supporters, with Sulla marching on Rome with his armies.
+Sulla  had to regain control of Rome after Gaius Marius and his son supported by Lucius Cornelius Cinna took control of Rome and killed Sulla’s supporters, with Sulla marching on Rome with his armies (Malden, 1886).
 Many sources reported on the battle that took place, including Plutarch, Livy, Ampelius, Eutropius and Appian.
 The battle was hard fought between Sulla's armies and the opposing Marians that comprised of Romans, Samnites and Lucanians, Sulla and his allies including Marcus Licinius Crassus emerging victory with a total death toll estimated at 50,000 with 8,000 prisoners (Appian 1.92-93).

 {% include lightbox.html
 caption="Portrait of Sulla minted on a coin.
 Creative Commons 3.0"